ethereum-optimism/community-hub/src/docs/developers/bedrock.md

 ### Legacy requests

-We need to provided history from the final regenesis (November 11th) until the introduction of bedrock.
+We need to provided history from the final regenesis (November 11th, 2021) until the introduction of bedrock.
-At the same time, we do not want to put anything in our execution engine that doesn't need to be there.
+At the same time, we do not want to put anything in op-geth that doesn't need to be there.
 The closer it is to upstream geth the better.

 The solution is to have two additional components:

-1. **Daisy chain**, an RPC proxy that routes read requests from before bedrock to the legacy geth, and everything else to the execution engine.
+1. **Daisy chain**, an RPC proxy that routes read requests from before bedrock to the legacy geth, and everything else to op-geth.
 1. **Legacy geth**, a stripped down version of the previous version's `l2geth` with a read only database containing the pre-bedrock history.